 - Freshly ground black pepper

-- 3 lightly packed cups baby spinach leaves
+- 3 lightly packed cups of baby spinach leaves

 - 1 cup frozen peas